-Situated in a vibrant region and spread over 3 campuses, you will not be bored at UTBM.
-In this section, you will find the broad range of activities organized by the AE (students association) and the Welcome club, but also useful day-to-day information about our three campuses: Belfort, Sévenans and Montbéliard.
+UTBM is located in a vibrant region and spreads over three campuses—you will not be bored here!
+In this section, you will find the broad range of activities organized by the AE (Student Association) and the Welcome Club, but also useful day-to-day information about our three campuses: Belfort, Sevenans and Montbéliard.

-In Sévenans, you will find the Common Core and the Mechanical Engineering and Design departments as well as the Humanities department.
+In Sévenans, you will find the Common Curriculum, the programs in Mechanical Engineering, Industrial Systems and Logistics, as well as the Humanities department.

 “I chose France because I always loved France.
 I discovered many different cultures, gained autonomy, accessed great professional resources and met amazing people.
 For me, France is the best country for an international experience.”